0xEvsky/Godot-Framitor/README.md

 ## Installation

-1. Clone the repo (or download it as a ZIP file)
+1. Download the latest release
-2. Extract the `addons/framitor/` folder into your project's `addons/` directory
+2. Extract the `framitor` folder into your project's `addons/` directory
 3. Enable the plugin in **Project > Project Settings > Plugins**

 ## Quick Start